Skip to main content

 1. Increase productivity

-Effective HRP ensures that the right people are in the right roles – at the right time.
+Effective planning ensures that the right people are in the right roles—at the right time.
 Productivity will likely increase when your employees are well-suited to their roles, and have the right skills, knowledge, and resources to perform their jobs effectively.
 HRP can also help you fix inefficiencies and bottlenecks in your projects, further increasing productivity.

 2. Reduce costs

 By reducing turnover and the associated costs of recruitment and training, and by identifying opportunities to optimise staffing levels, you can cut overall labour costs.
 HRP can also help you avoid over or understaffing, which can lead to unnecessary expenses or lost revenue.
-This is one of the most important benefits of human resource planning.
+In fact, this is one of the most important benefits of human resource planning.

 3. Cope with change